 source: jpl-time lapse mars surface images from Spirit Lander

 [ note: aberration, aberration of (star)light, astronomical aberration, or stellar aberration is an astronomical phenomenon different from the phenomenon of parallax whereby small apparent motion displacements of all fixed stars on the celestial sphere due to earth's orbital velocity mandates that terrestrial telescopes must also be adjusted to slightly different directions as the earth yearly transits the sun.
 Stellar aberration is totally independent of a star's distance from earth but rather depends upon the transverse velocity of an observer on earth, all of which is unlike the phenomenon of parallax.
 For example, vertically falling rain upon your umbrella will appear to come from in front of you the faster you walk and hence the more you will adjust the position of the umbrella to deflect the rain.
-Finally, the fact that earth does not drag with itself in its immediate vicinity any amount of aether helps dissuade the concept that indeed the aether exists. ]
+Finally, the fact that earth does not drag with itself in its immediate vicinity any amount of aether helps dissuade the concept that indeed the aether exists.
+It does not according to Einstein's interpretation of The Michelson - Morley Experiment of 1887 while still utilizing "The FitzGerald - Lorentz Solution to the Michelson - Morley Null Result". ]

 [ Mail this page to a friend ] |